libmapper/webmapper/README.md

 Lines representing inter-signal **maps** may be drawn between signals using drag-and-drop or by clicking on the source signal and then the destination signal.

-Webmapper now also supports the creation and representation of *convergent* maps.
-If you click and drag a signal as you would usually do when making a mapping you should notice that the map you are creating will snap to existing map edges as you drag the mouse over them.
-If you release the mouse while snapping to an existing map, a radial menu will appear offering several preset convergent mapping methods:
+Webmapper also supports the creation and representation of *convergent* maps.
+If you click and drag a signal as you would usually do when making a map you should notice that the map you are creating will snap to existing map edges as you drag the mouse over them.
+If you release the mouse while snapped to an existing map, a radial menu will appear offering several preset convergent mapping methods:

 1. add the new signal to the existing expression
 2. multiply the existing expression by the new signal